alicolville/Weight-Tracker/readme.txt

 = 8.1.4 =

+* Improvement: Custom field names / questions have been increased from 40 characted to 200 to allow for bigger questions.
 * Bug fix: When a meta field was removed from the graph dataset due to no data, a missing index caused the graph to fail.
 This has now been corrected.

 = 8.1.3 =